msoos/cav2025/README.md

 ## Generating the results
 You can examine how things went by looking into the `scratch/0`, `scratch/1`, etc. directories, and checking out the corresponding `out_0`, `out_1`, etc. text files.
-The results will be written to the `out-...` directories, just like the logs we provided.
+The results will be written to the `/home/vboxuser/run/out-...` directories, similarly to the logs we provided.

 Now you can run the same scripts as before (it's symlinked here):
 ```
+cd /home/vboxuser/run
 ./get_data_ganak.py
 ```

 In order to parse the logs, and create the SQLite database and CSV file.
 Then:
 ```
+cd /home/vboxuser/run
 ./create_graphs.py --proj
 ./create_graphs.py --unproj
 ./create_graphs.py --all